 The cons of print

 Research has been done to show that 88% of business cards given out will be thrown out in less than a week.
 As transparency becomes more and more the norm for businesses, customers are looking at how eco conscious businesses conduct themselves.
 Printing business cards is wasteful, and uses precious materials that could potentially be thrown away.
-Additionally, every time your business updates information, new cards will need to be printed.
+These days businesses look at more sustainable virtual solutions like digital cards.
+Every time your business updates information, new cards will need to be printed.
 Let’s consider the alternative.

 The future is digital business cards